google/WebFundamentals/src/content/en/updates/2012/04/Big-boost-to-DOM-performance-WebKit-s-innerHTML-is-240-faster.md

 <p>We're very happy to see that some common DOM operations have just skyrocketed in speed.
 The changes were at the WebKit level, boosting performance for both Safari (JavaScriptCore) and Chrome (V8).</p>

-<p>Chrome Engineer Kentaro Hara made seven code optimisations within WebKit; below are the results, which show just how much faster JavaScript DOM access has become:</p>
+<p>Chrome Engineer Kentaro Hara made seven code optimizations within WebKit; below are the results, which show just how much faster JavaScript DOM access has become:</p>

 ## DOM performance boosts summary